apache/activemq-website/src/pluggable-storage-lockers.md

 > Consequences of lockKeepAlivePeriod = 0
 >
-> For this locker `lockKeepAlivePeriod` should be greater than `0`.This period is the frequency with which the master broker makes lock keep alive calls.
+> For this locker `lockKeepAlivePeriod` should be greater than `0`.This period is the frequency with which the active broker makes lock keep alive calls.
 >
-> When `lockKeepAlivePeriod = 0` slave brokers are still unable to obtain the file lock.
-However, if some third party modifies the lock file (either modification or deletion) the master broker will not detect the change.
-Therefore a slave broker's next attempt (per its configured `lockAcquireSleepInterval`) to obtain the file lock will succeed.
-When this happens there will be two master brokers in the cluster. _This situation will result in message store corruption_!
+> When `lockKeepAlivePeriod = 0` passive brokers are still unable to obtain the file lock.
+However, if some third party modifies the lock file (either modification or deletion) the active broker will not detect the change.
+Therefore a passive broker's next attempt (per its configured `lockAcquireSleepInterval`) to obtain the file lock will succeed.
+When this happens there will be two active brokers in the cluster. _This situation will result in message store corruption_!
 >
-> When `lockKeepAlivePeriod` is greater than `0`, the master broker will make a lock keep alive call every `lockKeepAlivePeriod` milliseconds.
-Therefore the master broker will detect any lock file changes when it makes its next keep alive call.
-Upon detecting said change the master broker will demote itself to a slave broker.
+> When `lockKeepAlivePeriod` is greater than `0`, the active broker will make a lock keep alive call every `lockKeepAlivePeriod` milliseconds.
+Therefore the active broker will detect any lock file changes when it makes its next keep alive call.
+Upon detecting said change the active broker will demote itself to a passive broker.

 > Note that as of ActiveMQ 5.9.0 the KahaDB persistence adapter can also use the Lease Database Locker (see below).